uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 [Try it in the playground](https://uutils.org/playground/?cmd=head+-c+1fb+fruits.txt).

-The same size parser sits behind every SIZE in the suite, so the caret lands in the same place for `tail -c`, `truncate -s`, `split -b`, `shred -s`, `od -N`, `sort -S`, the block sizes of `du -B`, `df -B` and `ls --block-size`, and the threshold of `du -t`.
+One parser handles every SIZE in the suite, so the same report shows up for `tail -c`, `truncate -s`, `split -b`, `shred -s`, `od -N`, `sort -S`, the block sizes of `du -B`, `df -B` and `ls --block-size`, and the threshold of `du -t`.

-`numfmt --format` is a printf-style format with exactly one conversion allowed, and that is the kind of rule an error message usually just restates.
-Here the annotation says which conversion was rejected instead.
+`numfmt --format` is a printf-style format that allows exactly one conversion.
+The old message just restated the rule.
+The annotation names the conversion you actually wrote.

 Before: